UnHolds/STM32F1_MIDI_Serial_Bridge/README.md

 Build "libopencm3":
 `make`

+If make isn't installed, you can install it with the following command (Ubuntu) `sudo apt install make`

 If `make` doesn't work you may are missing the arm toolchain to install the arm toolchain use this command (Ubuntu) `sudo apt install gcc-arm-none-eabi`